-- 2. Dependency a relationship between classes.
+- (1) Aggregation an association representing a whole-part relationship - (2) Composition a strong form of aggregation - 2.
+Dependency a relationship between classes.
 In a UML diagram, this is represented by a dashed line with an arrowhead on one end.
 EXAMPLES FROM DIAGRAM; SYMBOLS HANDOUT - 3.
 Generalization (inheritance) a relationship between classes.
 In a UML diagram, this is represented by a solid line with a triangle on one end.

-EXAMPLES FROM DIAGRAM; SYMBOLS HANDOUT

-4. Realization - a relationship between a class and an interface.
+EXAMPLES FROM DIAGRAM; SYMBOLS HANDOUT - 4.
+Realization a relationship between a class and an interface.
 In a UML diagram, this is represented by a dashed line with a triangle on one end.
 (Note that the symbol is similar to that for generalization, because realization is similar to inheritance.)